monsoonmaelstrom/book2/book2.md

 “To explain.”

 “You’re still not going to tell me why Liam says I should trust you?”
-I ask, trying again.
+I inquire, trying again.

 “No.”

 I sigh.
 “Go walk over to the shop and say hi.
 See what happens.
-Here,” I say, handing him the flower crown I’ve been making.
+Here,” I say, as I hand him the flower crown I’ve been making.
 “You can give that to Reese.”

 I watch Peter walk across and enter the shop.
 Nothing changes, which is good.
 He walks in and Reese immediately rushes to hug him the same way she did all those months ago with Liam.
 He hugs her back and then hands her the flower crown.
 She looks at it intently for a moment, and then looks at Peter in question.
 He shrugs.
 They talk for a few more minutes and then she hands him a bag.
 He hugs her and walks back out.

 Everything looks the same.

-Peter crosses back over to where I’m sitting on the blanket, and hands me the bag.
+Peter crosses back to where I’m sitting on the blanket, and hands me the bag.
 “Here.
 Liam said you like churros.”

 “Thanks,” I say as I take the bag from him.
 I open it and lift it to inhale the scent of cinnamon and sugar.
 All churros are good churros, but these are *really* good churros.

 “She knew something was up with the flower crown,” Peter comments.

-“So it would seem,” I say as I pull out a churro and take a bite.
+“So it would seem,” I agree, as I pull out a churro and take a bite.
 Magic.
 This is actual magic.
 Way better than anything I can do.
 “Did you tell her who I was?
 After Liam brought me here?”
-I ask him.
+I probe.

 “No. I didn’t find out you had been here until somewhat recently.
 Liam didn’t tell me and Reese never mentioned it.”

 “Haven’t you wondered why?
-I mean you say she and my mother were best friends, and you’ve seen my mother.
+I mean, you say she and my mother were best friends, and you’ve seen my mother.
 There’s no way she didn’t have a solid guess about who I was.
 Seems like the sort of thing you’d mention.”

 He shrugs.
 “We can ask her once the others get here, if you want.”